irbab00n/portfolio_v2/README.md

-# Sass Starter-kit
+# Portfolio_v2

-### Welcome to my Sass Starter-kit!
+### Welcome to my second portfolio repository

-This kit was to provide myself a boiler-plate ready solution to beginning new projects to exercise my skills using Sass to style React components.
+This portfolio is intended to be a way for me to apply a lot of the techniques I've learned over the last few months and re-apply them to my portfolio.

 ---